jeeachoi/DEVisual_Shiny/README.md

 - PlotViolin.pdf: This file will be generated only when the user chooses to plot violin plot.
 In each plot, x-axis shows the condition and y-axis shows expression.

 ## Note
-The 'create new folder' button in the output folder selection pop-up is disfunctional right now
+User should select a "Output Folder" in the GUI